stgm/scientific-programming-1/30 Movement/40 Fitting/10 Blok.md

 ![embed](https://player.vimeo.com/video/138378099)

-To figure out the inner workings of (physical) phenomena, data is collected to examine any dependancies.
+To figure out the inner workings of (physical) phenomena, data is collected to examine any dependencies.
 That could be the mass of the Higgs boson, the decay of uranium, but also the number of children in a family as function of the average length of the parents.
 You could look for a (causal) relationship: linear, exponential etc. and in the process determine the corresponding parameters and their margin for error.
 If you've found a fitting description you can then do predictions using that model.
 Each measurement is accompanied by an uncertainty that indicates the precision by which the magnitude is measured.
 The smaller the error, the more accurate the measurement and the more 'important' it is in regards to comparing the measurements to your model.

 To find the 'best' value we need a measure (metric) that describes the 'quality' of the fit.
 Here we use the  $$\chi^2$$-measure: the sum of the average deviation of the measurements and the model weighed by their error.